iborozan/solar/README.md

 </p>

-only solar installations within the US rectangular region shown in the above figure 'Direct Normal Irradiance' are used for further analysis.
+only solar installations within the US located within a rectangular region in blue ('Direct Normal Irradiance' figure above) are used for further analysis.

 In figure below we show the same US installations and their proximity to communities in Ontario.